 The notes are Royal Bank's senior unsecured debt securities.
-As a result, your receipt of the amount due on the maturity date is dependent upon Royal Bank's ability to repay its obligations at that time.
-This will be the case even if the level of the Reference Asset increases (or, in the case of bearish notes, decreases) after the pricing date.
-No assurance can be given as to what our financial condition will be at the maturity of the notes.
+As a result, your receipt of interest payments and the amount due on the maturity date are dependent upon Royal Bank's ability to repay its obligations at that time.
+This will be the case even if the price of the Reference Stock increases after the pricing date.
+No assurance can be given as to what our financial condition will be at any time during the term of the notes.